Stylback/home-server/README.md

 If everything works as expected, Watchtower will check for new docker images every night at 02:00.
 If it finds any, it will download the image, stop the service, apply the new image, start tthe service and finally remove the old image.

+### Integrate with other services

-### Gotify
+#### Gotify

 We will have Gotify notify us whenever Watchtower updated a Docker image.
-Just like with Jellyseer it has native integration, as such we can just follow the [official](https://containrrr.dev/watchtower/notifications/) documentation.

 To start, visit Gotify and go to `APPS → CREATE APPLICATION`.
 Create a new application for Watchtower and take note of the token.
 Next, let us edit Watchtowers `docker-compose.yml` file:

 ```sh
 sudo nano /srv/watchtower/docker-compose.yml